ghost1100/MSR2026/README.md

 # MSR 2026 Honours Project: AI Agents in Software Development
+## *A Cautionary Tale of Trust and Verification*

-## 🎯 Overview
+## 🎯 Project Overview
+> *"Trust, but verify"* - This project explores the delicate balance between embracing AI coding agents and maintaining critical oversight in software development.

-This project investigates patterns in pull requests made by automated agents in open-source repositories.
-Through comprehensive analysis of the AIDev dataset, we address five key research questions about AI-driven software development practices.
+This research investigates patterns in pull requests made by automated agents across GitHub repositories, with a focus on **when their contributions can be trusted** and **where developers must exercise caution**.
+Through comprehensive analysis of ~900K pull requests from the AIDev dataset, we uncover the hidden dynamics of human-AI collaboration in software development.

-### 🔬 Research Questions
+### 🔍 **Central Research Theme**
+Like a modern cautionary tale, this study reveals both the promises and perils of AI-driven development.
+We examine three critical challenge segments that determine whether AI agents enhance or endanger software quality:

-1. **RQ1**: What is the distribution of AI agents and their test contribution patterns?
+1. **Testing Behavior** - *Do AI agents verify their own work?*
+2. **Code Patch Characteristics** - *Are changes explainable and safe?*
+3. **Adoption Patterns** - *Who trusts AI, and when does it work?*

+### 🔬 **Research Questions & Challenge Segments**

+#### **Challenge Segment 1: Testing Behavior** 🧪
+> *"Do AI agents verify their own work?"* - A core caution signal

+- **RQ1a**: How frequently do coding agents contribute tests?
+- **RQ1b**: What types of tests are most common (unit, integration, end-to-end)?
-2. **RQ2**: What is the test-to-code churn ratio for different AI agents?
+- **RQ2**: What is the test-to-code churn ratio for different AI agents?

+**Caution Indicator**: Agents that don't test their code may produce unverified, potentially dangerous changes.

+#### **Challenge Segment 2: Code Patch Characteristics** ⚖️
+> *"Understanding the risk surface - are changes small and explainable, or large and unpredictable?"*

-3. **RQ3**: How do agentic PRs change code (additions/deletions/modifications)?
+- **RQ3**: How do agentic PRs change code (additions, deletions, files touched)?
-4. **RQ4**: How consistent are PR descriptions with actual code changes?
+- **RQ4**: How consistent are PR descriptions with actual code changes?
-5. **RQ5**: What are the adoption patterns among newcomers vs experienced developers?

-## 📊 Dataset
+**Risk Assessment**: Large, poorly documented changes signal higher caution requirements.

+#### **Challenge Segment 3: Adoption & Practices** 👥
+> *"Identifying safer collaboration patterns and the possibility of true human-AI partnership"*

+- **RQ5a**: Who adopts coding agents (newcomers vs experienced developers)?
+- **RQ5b**: What practices correlate with higher-quality PRs?

+**Trust Framework**: Understanding which developer behaviors lead to safer AI collaboration.

+### 📊 **Dataset & Scale**
-We analyze the **AIDev dataset** from Hugging Face (`hao-li/AIDev`) containing ~900K pull request records (753MB) with comprehensive metadata about AI-generated contributions across GitHub repositories.
+We analyze the **AIDev dataset** from Hugging Face (`hao-li/AIDev`) containing **~900K pull request records** (753MB) - the largest known dataset of AI-generated contributions across GitHub repositories.

 ## 📁 Repository Structure
 ```